openshift-labs/learn-katacoda/ai-machine-learning/thoth-s2i-advise/intro.md

-In this tutorial, we are going to build a simple python app, using Thoth s2i.
+In this tutorial, we are going to build a simple Python app, using Thoth s2i.
 Thus getting intelligent recommendation on the software stack during the build process.

 ## Why to use Thoth s2i build process?